jbock-java/jbock/README.md

 argv = { "-f", "data.txt" }; // detached short
 argv = { "-fdata.txt" }; // attached short
 ````

+Note that the long name is always preceded by
+*two* hyphen-minus characters, and the short name
+is always preceded by a *single* hyphen-minus.

 ### Positional parameters